gthvn1/frameforge/Readme.md

 ## Usage

-- To build it: `just build`
+- To build the project: `make build`
-- To run the project: `just run`
+- To run it: `make run`
-- To run the OCaml server frameforge: `just run_frameforge`
+- To run the OCaml server frameforge: `make run_frameforge`
-- To run the Go client ethproxy: `just run_ethproxy`
+- To run the Go client ethproxy: `make run_ethproxy`
-- All recipes: `just --list`